Register Maintenance Services in Chennai (2026)

 3

-LWF register missing or not filed digitally
+LWF register either missing entirely or not filed digitally

 Triggers immediate penalty in Jan/Feb audits.